 Program Element Description:

-Adult mentoring must last at least 12 months and may take place both during the program and following exit from the program and must be a formal relationship between a youth participant and an adult mentor that includes structured activities where the mentor offers guidance, support, and encouragement to develop the competence and character of the mentee.
-Mentoring may include workplace mentoring whereby the local program matches a youth participant with an employer or employee of a company.
+Adult mentoring must last at least 12 months, may take place both during the program and following exit from the program, and must be a formal relationship between a youth participant and an adult mentor that includes structured activities where the mentor offers guidance, support, and encouragement to develop the competence and character of the mentee.
+Mentoring may include workplace mentoring, whereby a local program matches a youth participant with an employer or employee of a company.
 Local programs should ensure appropriate processes are in place to adequately screen and select mentors.